ZerBea/wifi_laboratory/README.md

 It should only be used in a 100% controlled environment(!)

-If you can't control the environment it is absolutely mandatory to set a Berkeley Packet Filter (BPF)
+If you can't control the environment it is absolutely mandatory to set a Berkeley Packet Filter.

 Using the BPF to remove unwanted frames save CPU cycles (not type ctl subtype ack and not type ctl subtype rts and not type ctl subtype cts)